KCErb/lucky-hasura-docker/README.md

 }
 ```

-As a last check, you should see that `db/hasura/migrations/metadata.yml` now looks like this:
+As a last check, you should see that `db/hasura/metadata/tables.yaml` now looks like this:

 ```
-version: 2
-tables:
 - table:
     schema: public
     name: users